devfort/conch/README.markdown

 Be very afraid.

+## Installing

+On Linux you'll need to install

+  sudo apt-get install libimlib2-dev libcaca-dev libncurses5

+On OS X you'll need to install

+  echo Ask Ash what the Homebrew packages are.

 ## Testing

 To run the tests: `make check`.
 If they are timing out, you can use the